AFOEK/WSGCC/ReadMe.md

 - [x] Get character images card HD and uncropped.
 - [ ] Download all character card images.
 - [ ] Get character images wish HD and uncropped.
-- [ ] Download all character card images.
+- [ ] Download all character wish images.
 - [ ] Compile for Linux (x86 and x64), macOS (x64 and armhf), and ARM(arm64 and armv7l).

 ## Citation